 Boutique hotel created by French designer Anne Gelbard as a tribute to Juliette Récamier, a celebrated 19th-century Parisian beauty.
 Amenties include in-room iMacs, free WiFi, and a notable spa.

 Christian Lacroix-designed 34-room boutique hotel with a theater set and tarot-inspired decor.
-The small rooms are best suited for solo travelers and rates are extremely reasonable given the style and convenient location near Saint-Germain.
+The small rooms are best suited for solo travelers and rates are extremely reasonable given the style and convenient location near St. Germain.

 Hip boutique hotel designed by Parisian architect Jean-Philippe Nuel at a surprisingly affordable price.
 Great for people with more style than money.

-One of the city's grandest hotels in an outstanding location overlooking Jardins des Tuileries and close to the Louvre and rue du Faubourg Saint-Honoré.
-Chef Yannick Alléno runs the exquisite three-Michelin star restaurant; Phillipe Starck designed the renovated lobby.
-The rooms are exquisite, elegant, tasteful, and glamorous.
+One of the city's grandest and most exquisite hotels in an outstanding location overlooking Jardins des Tuileries and close to the Louvre and rue du Faubourg Saint-Honoré.
+Chef Alain Ducasse runs the two-Michelin star restaurant in a drop-dead gorgeous room; Phillipe Starck designed the renovated lobby and the more casual Restaurant Le Dalí.